E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

     ./modules/PIM_wd/readme

-**PIM_wd** samples, via the Phase Integration Method, [Mon1]_ the system's quantum Wigner density distribution function.
-The distribution is given in the phase-space representation and is the basis for any further calculation of system's quantum observables.
+**PIM_wd** samples, via the Phase Integration Method, [Mon1]_ the system's quantum Wigner density function.
+The function is given in the phase-space representation and is the basis for any further calculation of system's quantum observables.

 .. toctree::